Efsilvaa/EduardoEPS/docs/index.md

+## Bem Vindos EPS7000/EPS7001

+Essa é uma página de apoio auxiliar para os cursos EPS7000/EPS7001 do Prof. Eduardo F. Silva.

-## Welcome to GitHub Pages
+## Bem VindosPágina de apoio para o curso EPS7001: Introdução a Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/Efsilvaa/EPS7001/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/Efsilvaa/EPS7001/edit/gh-pages/docs/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.